 - Transition away from typical handwriting goals to more functional goals

-- Teach typing and word processing.
+- Teach typing and word processing using a typing program

 - Address motor skills use of calculators, rulers, graph paper, etc.

 - Address organization of locker and homework planner.